 Again, learning does not have to be boring.
 It can be fun and easy with daily activities that teach you new things.
 You can learn new things every day with games, outings, and hobbies that encourage you to expand your mind.
-Try the following ideas for fun ways to learn:

-- Crosswords, brain teasers, and Sudoku
+- Crosswords, Brainteasers, and Sudoku

-- Joining a book club
+- Joining a Book Club

-- Using a Word of the Day app
+- Using a Word of the Day App

-- Taking or teaching a class
+- Taking or Teaching a Class

-- Learning a foreign language
+- Learning a Foreign Language

-- Attending a play, performance, or lecture
+- Attending a Play, Performance, or Lecture

-Find a community center that gives you access to different activities, classes, or workshop.
-Become a member of your public library for media that can expand your mind, such as books and DVDs.
+Find a community center that gives you access to different activities, classes, or workshops.
+Become a member of your public library for media that can expand your thinking, such as books and DVDs.
 Learn about public events in your community, such as art festivals.
 Consider traveling as a fun way to learn more about other cultures.